Jessica Grahn

 • Personal

 Welcome to the Music and Neuroscience Lab!
-The lab is run by Dr. Grahn, a cognitive neuroscientist who studies music.
-Dr. Grahn is an Associate Professor in the Brain and Mind Institute and the Department of Psychology at Western University, in London, Ontario.
+The lab is run by Dr. Jessica Grahn, a cognitive neuroscientist who studies music.
+Dr. Grahn is a Professor in Brain and Mind and the Department of Psychology at Western University, in London, Ontario.

 Before that, she was at the MRC Cognition and Brain Sciences Unit in Cambridge, England, and an Associate Lecturer in Biological Psychology with the Open University.